 - Wireless Radio Indicates whether the wireless radio feature of the Router is enabled or disabled. - Wireless Network Name Enter a string of up to 32 characters.
 The same Name (SSID) must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK_xxxx (xxxx indicates the last unique four characters of each Router's MAC address), which can ensure your wireless network security.
+The default SSID is set to be TP-LINK\xxxx (xxxx indicates the last unique four characters of each Router's MAC address), which can ensure your wireless network security.
 But it is recommended strongly that you change your networks name (SSID) to a different value.
 This value is case-sensitive.
-For example, MYSSID is NOT the same as MySsid. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+For example, MYSSID is NOT the same as MySsid. - > Wireless Security - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption. - Enable Security (WPA-PSK/WPA2-PSK) It's selected by default, with the default PSK password the same as the default PIN code. - No Change If you chose this option, wireless security configuration will not change!